Dr. Kevin Whetter

 Position: Professor, Mediaeval Literature; English Honours Co-ordinator; Co-Editor of Arthurian Literature.

 Office: BAC 422

 Research Interests: My principal research interest is mediaeval romance, a topic I have explored from a variety of interrelated angles and contexts: literary and generic (including developing a theory for genre study and a definition of romance as a genre); historical (including examining romance in its socio-political, religious, and chivalric contexts); and codicological (looking at romances in their manuscript book form).
 I am especially interested in mediaeval Arthurian romance, particularly Sir Thomas Malory's Morte Darthur and its English sources; but I also work in genre theory, epic-heroic literature, and Tolkien studies.
 Most of my research is single-authored, but I have collaborated on different projects with the following leading scholars: Raluca L. Radulescu; R. Andrew McDonald; Karen Cherewatuk; Thomas H. Crofts; and Fiona Tolhurst.
-As of 2021, I am Co-Editor – with Megan G. Leitch – of the journal Arthurian Literature (https://boydellandbrewer.com/9781800101302/arthurian-literature-xxxvi/).
+Currently, I am Co-Editor – with Megan G. Leitch – of the journal Arthurian Literature (https://boydellandbrewer.com/9781800101302/arthurian-literature-xxxvi/).

 “‘Oft leudlez alone’: The Isolation of the Hero and Its Consequences in Sir Gawain and the Green Knight.”
 Medieval English and Dutch Literatures: The European Context.
 Essays in Honour of David F. Johnson.
 Ed.
 Larissa Tracy and Geert H. M. Claassens.
 D.S.
 Brewer, 2022.
 249-70.